 “Way cool, Jase,” Ron said.
 “Well, don’t just stand there.
 Come in and take your shoes off and I’ll direct you to the changing room, a.k.a. my bedroom.”
 He grinned and wiggled his eyebrows.

 “They went to the Farmers Market.
 We’ll be out of here before they get back.

 He spread his arms.
 “This is my personal abode, Steve.
-Of course, Jase has seen it hundreds or thousands of times.”
+Of course, Jase has seen it thousands of times.”

 Ron ushered them into his bedroom with a bow and a flourish with his left arm.

 “Nice room, Ron,” Steve remarked.
 He looked around, then went to the bookcase that held Ron’s CDs and DVDs and some of his books.
 “You like science fiction.
 So do I. I have some of the books you have.
 Same with music.
 I don’t have a TV in my room so I don’t have any DVDs.
 Dad tells me I can watch them on my computer, but it’s a laptop with a small screen so I’d rather watch movies in our family room on the big screen TV.
 Your room is mostly neat, too.
 Mine is neat when my mom yells at me about it.”

 “Don’t peek under Ron’s bed,” Jason said.
 “He just shoves stuff there when he wants to give the impression that he keeps his room neat.”

 “Shall we take a look?”
 Jason asked, sweetly.